 Fig.~\ref{fig:synthetic_notree_data_size_results} additionally shows that when learning from synthetic data with a linear separator as the ground truth, CART without a depth constraint achieves higher accuracy than ODT, but with more data availability, CART also generates much larger trees with only a small gain in accuracy.
 Increasing the number of features in the synthetic data makes the classification function harder to learn.
 The relative accuracy performance of the methods stays roughly the same, but CART requires many more nodes.
 In all cases, ODTs perform better than CART with the same depth constraint.

+\paragraph{Results on real data.} To evaluate Open Question~\ref{oq:data} on real data, we consider the \textit{Electricity} dataset from our benchmark, and two additional large datasets (\textit{Covertype} and \textit{Higgs}), chosen for their large number of instances (44,156, 566,602 and 940,160 respectively), to investigate performance under various dataset sizes.

-Fig.~\ref{fig:sample_learning_curve} shows the out-of-sample accuracies for increasing training sample sizes on three large real data sets.
+Fig.~\ref{fig:sample_learning_curve} shows the out-of-sample accuracies for increasing number of training instances on these three large real datasets.
 We train ODTs with a depth limit of three, and CART with and without a depth limit of three.
-When the methods are \textit{not} tuned, the optimal approach overfits on small data sets, obtaining a lower test accuracy than depth-limited CART.
+When the methods are \textit{not} tuned, the optimal approach overfits on small datasets, obtaining a lower test accuracy than depth-limited CART.
 However, \textit{with} tuning, this effect disappears and the ODTs' accuracy is consistently higher than CART's (depth limited).
 The difference in performance between tuning and not tuning diminishes for larger training sets.
 Without a depth limit, CART continues to increase its accuracy for more data.
 More data does not help depth-limited CART since, at some point, the greedy decisions on what feature and threshold to split on do not change anymore.
 In those cases, the added data does not lead to different greedy decisions but only makes them more certain.

 However, Fig.~\ref{fig:learning_size_curves} also shows that CART continues to grow larger trees with up to tens of thousands of nodes.
-For the Electricity data set, for example, CART and ODTs have roughly similar accuracy for ten thousand training samples.
+For the Electricity dataset, for example, CART and ODTs have roughly similar accuracy for ten thousand training instances.
 However, the ODT has eight leaf nodes, whereas CART has over a hundred.
 These results contradict the observation by \citet{oates1997dt_training_size_effect} that greedy tree methods do not perform much better for more data but do yield larger trees with more data.
-For these data sets, we observe CART performing much better for more data while also resulting in larger trees.
+For these datasets, we observe CART performing much better for more data while also resulting in larger trees.